-The African is no more capable of self-government than a flake of chaff is capable of resisting the force of a tornado, and is no more entitled to equality with the white man than are the inferior imps of hell entitled to a scat by the side of the Ruler and Author of Creation.-Louisiana Herald.
-'Truth and the God of truth have alone been adequate to defeat the Anti-Slavery purposes of the leading Governments of the civilized world since they quate to defeat the Anti-Slavery purposes of the leading Governments of the civilized world since they pronounced the trade in African negroes a crime, and affixed thereto the outlawing and death penalty awarded to pirates.
-It was assumed at the close of the Revolution, that laboring white men were better than Africans, whether alaves or free, to develop the agricultural resources of the whole continent, and that negroes were a curse to the country.
-It was in this spirit, at a time when twelve of the thirteen original States held slaves, that the famous Ordinance of 1787, introduced into the Continental Congress by Mr. Jefferson, was passed, which forbid the holding of slaves in all the North-Western Territory, and from which the Pres States of Ohio, Indiana, Illinois, Michigan and Wise main have since been formed.
-Justeed of the world to purchase negro laborers on the best terms they could find, the supply of these laborers was rudely cut off, as though to buy a slave for agricultural purposes was one of the worst of crimes.
-This fanatiput of the continuation of slavery.
-Next to the continuation of slavery.
-Next to the continuation of the liberties of the country, the operatives at the South far below what it would have been had this great industrial interest been wisely per-mitted to regulate its operations by the just and natu-ral laws of trade.
+The African is no more capable of self-government than a flake of chaff is capable of resisting the force of a tornado, and is no more entitled to equality with the white man than are the inferior impe of hell entitled to a seat by the side of the Ruler and Author of Creation.-Louisiana Herald. they could find, the supply of these laborers was rude-ly cut off, as though to buy a slave for agricultural purposes was one of the worst of crimes.
+This fanati-cal dictation has ever kept the supply of planting cal dictation has ever kept the supply of planting of the continuation of the liberties of the country, the operatives at the South far below what it would have operatives at the South far below what it would have been had this great industrial interest been wisely per-mitted to regulate its operations by the just and natu-ral laws of trade.
 By despotically setting aside these salutary laws of supply and demand, our tillage processes have been carried on to great disadvantage; and one of the most obvious effects has been a continuous effort to make the most of a comparatively little labor by extending it over too much surface of soil."
 There are three or four pages of The Cultivator in this vein, but we need not quote them to show the drift of the article.
-We desire only to show that the purpose of re-opening the Slave-Trade is serious-ly entertained by a strong and rapidly increasing The Slave Trade is either carried altogether too far for party. our credit and interest, or not far enough to do any Either give it a fair chance to live, and grow with the commerce and influx of Europeans, or else carry out the Anti-Slavery policy of the founders of the Republic.
-The former is the wiser course of the Sir.-In a tract entitled 'Soldiership and Chris- Slave State, and especially in a young, thinly peopled, negro-buying Slave State?
+We desire only to show that the purpose of re-opening the Slave-Trade is seriously entertained by a strong and rapidly increasing party at the South, and that the arguments they use cannot be answered without self-conviction by any logical advocate of the Nebraska bill.
+Here is one more passage, with which we must close :- If to buy or sell the labor of apprentices for life is The Slave Trade is either carried altogether too far for party. our credit and interest, or not far enough to do any thing like justice to our system of agricultural industry.
+Either give it a fair chance to live, and grow with the commerce and influx of Europeans, or else carry out the Anti-Slavery policy of the founders of the Republic.
+The former is the wiser course of the two; and it is one which is most likely to prevail.'
+If that be not as full of cogency as an egg is of meat, we are greatly mistaken.
+How long can a majority be expected to hold out against it in a Slave State, and especially in a young, thinly peo-pled, negro-buying Slave State?
 From the Missouri Democrat.
-TATION.
+AUTHORS OF THE ANTI-SLAVERY AGI-TATION.